sjbuysse/react-security-oidc/push-notifications.md

 const firestore = firebase.firestore();
 ```

-Now in same file let's make a `requestFirebaseNotificationPermission` function that we can use to request a
+Now in same file let's make a `requestFirebaseNotificationPermission` function that we can use to request permission from the
-messaging token from firebase.
-This function uses the `messaging.getToken()` function which also will trigger a browser
+user to use the browser's Notifications PUSH API.
+When we receive permission we will request a messaging token from firebase
-permission request to the user to use the browser's PUSH api.
+and save this token in the database (firestore), if it is not there already.

-Then in our function we will save the received token in the database (firestore), if it is not there already.
+Note that we are just defining the function here, we will call it later from our `Chat` module.
 ```
 export const requestFirebaseNotificationPermission = (serviceWorkerRegistration?: ServiceWorkerRegistration) =>
     messaging